disconnect3d/cint/README.md

 ### Example 2

-`cint` can also be used to reimplement a rng algorithm from C code or a reverse engineered program.
+`cint` can also be used to reimplement a RNG algorithm from C code or a reverse engineered program.
 This could look as:

 ```python
 from cint import I8, I32, U64, Cint